Risk Factors Dashboard

 The purchase of raw materials accounted for a substantial amount of our total purchases.
 The price of finished fabric and yarns can be volatile and affected by factors such as weather, industry demand and supply.
 We cannot assure you that we can fully pass on the increased cost in raw materials to our customers.
 Future price increases in raw materials or changes in the supply of raw materials may materially and adversely affect our business, financial condition and results of operations.

-We are exposed to concentration risk of heavy reliance on our major supplier for the supply of our products, and any shortage of, or delay in, the supply may significantly impact on our business and results of operation.
+We are exposed to concentration risk due to reliance on major suppliers and service providers for the supply of our products and services, and any shortage, delay or disruption may significantly impact our business and results of operations.

 Any labor shortages, increased labor costs or other factors affecting labor supply for our production materials may materially and adversely affect our business operations.